 The Fine Print: Enemies of The Rose Plant

 Insect pests are more of a problem, especially Japanese beetles and aphids.
 But these two pests cause problems with a lot of plants—not just roses.
 And the problem can be managed.
-A well planned garden can attract beneficial insects, the kind that go after the marauders.
+A well-planned garden can attract beneficial insects, the kind that goes after the marauders.

 It is also extremely important to select the right variety for the conditions in your area.
 See Michael Marriott’s Tips for Growing English Roses.

 The rose plant can take the form of a bushy informal shrub, rambling ground cover, or a climbing vine that scales garden walls or drapes over a trellis.
 Miley has the suggestions for adding roses to your garden: